• Skip to main content

 conceptual image of blue origami boats in a v-formation with one in the lead

-Own Your Influence: An Unconventional Journey to Making an Impact at Work In a video interview with links below, Jordan Institute Advisory Group Member and CEO of Global Simon Group, […]
+Own Your Influence: An Unconventional Journey to Making an Impact at Work In a video interview with links below, Jordan Institute Advisory Group Member and CEO of Global Simon Group, Sherenne Simon, talks with us about her new book Own Your Influence: An Unconventional Journey to Making an Impact at Work Sherenne talks about her […]

 Sherenne Simon talks with us about her new book